Will ALMA Reveal the True Core Mass Function of Protoclusters?: Simulation

 The simulation is initialized with zero velocity, uniform density, $n_{\rm H,0}=5$\,cm$^{-3}$, uniform temperature, $T_0=10^4$\,K, and uniform magnetic field, $B_0=4.6$ $\mu$G. During the first 45\,Myr, self-gravity was not included and SN explosions were randomly distributed in space and time, at a rate of 6.25 SNe Myr$^{-1}$.
 The resolution was $dx=0.24$ pc, achieved with a $128^3$ root grid and three AMR levels.
+These conditions are chosen to represent a generic Galactic spiral arm region, and the timescale of 45\,Myr is long enough to achieve a statistical steady state, prior to the inclusion of gravity.
+The first few SN explosions rapidly bring the mean thermal, magnetic and kinetic energies to approximately steady-state values, with an rms magnetic field of 7.2\,$\mu$G, and an average of $\vert \boldsymbol{B} \vert$ of 6.0\,$\mu$G, consistent with the value of $6.0 \pm 1.8$\,$\mu$G derived from the `Millennium Arecibo 21-cm Absorption-Line Survey' by \citet{Heiles+Troland05}.
 The minimum cell size was then decreased to $dx=0.03$\,pc, using a root-grid of $512^3$ cells and four AMR levels, for an additional period of 10.5 Myr, still without self-gravity.
 At $t=55.5$\,Myr, gravity is introduced and the simulation is continued until $t\approx 100$\,Myr with a minimum cell size further reduced to $dx=0.0076$ pc, by adding two more AMR levels.
 At this resolution, we can follow the formation of individual massive stars, so the time and location of the SNe are computed self-consistently from the evolution of those stars.

 Individual stars are modeled with accreting sink particles, created when the gas density is larger than $10^6$ cm$^{-3}$ and other conditions are satisfied \citep[see][for details of the sink particle model]{Haugboelle+2018}.
 A SN is created when a sink particle of mass larger than 7.5~$\rm M_{\odot}$ has an age equal to the corresponding stellar lifetime for that mass \citep{Schaller+92}.
 The sink particle is removed and the stellar mass, momentum, and $10^{51}$ erg of thermal energy are added to the grid with a Gaussian profile \citep[see][for further details]{Padoan+SN1+2016ApJ}.
 By the latest simulation snapshot used in this work, corresponding to a time of 34.7\,Myr from the inclusion of self-gravity and star formation, 3,942 stars with mass $> 2\,M_{\odot}$ have been generated, of which 389 have already exploded as SNe.
 The stellar mass distribution is consistent with Salpeter's IMF \citep{Salpeter55} above $\sim 8\,\rm M_{\odot}$, but is incomplete at lower masses (it starts to flatten at a few solar masses instead of at a fraction of a solar mass), as expected for the spatial resolution of the simulation.